All Categories

 Apart from AM and RF tags, Electromagnetic (EM) tags are also used in EAS systems.
 These tags work on very low-frequency 10Hz-100Hz and can be used for small objects and metal objects such as cosmetic items, items wrapped in foils, DIY tools, cans, homeware, etc.

-These tags are also used in libraries to protect books and CDs as these are very thin, small-sized labels.
+These tags are also used in libraries to protect books and CDs as these are thin, small-sized labels.

 How much does an EAS Tag Cost?